Exceptional Social Media Strategy: How to Develop One for Enhanced Brand Visibility and ROI

 • Social commerce efforts

-This analysis can help you identify opportunities and gaps in your own strategy.
+This analysis helps you spot opportunities and gaps in your own strategy.

 Step 4: Choose Your Social Platforms

-Additionally, select the best social media channels for your business.
-For instance, avoid spreading yourself too thin by trying to be active on all platforms.
-Here’s a quick guide to some major platforms:
+Select the best social media channels for your business.
+Avoid spreading yourself too thin across every platform.
+Here is a quick guide to some major platforms:

 • Facebook: Ideal for engaging with a broad audience using various content types.